 Supplement 4: Glutamine.

-Glutamine is known as a nonessential amino acid, and a perfect supplement for muscle growth.
+Glutamine is known as a nonessential amino acid.
 The body stores a ton of glutamine on its own; however, it is often used up quickly.
 It is one of the most preferred forms of fuel that the body uses.
 Taking a glutamine supplement will replenish the body of what is used.
 This amino acid will definitely help with size and shape of your muscles.
 Glutamine is also known to reduce lactic acid which is the cause of muscle soreness.
 Other benefits of glutamine include immune system health and brain health.
 You can’t be a successful body builder without a healthy brain or immune system!

 Supplement 5: Whey Protein.

-In conclusion, before and after workout supplements are really important for anybody’s diet, in particular bodybuilders who want to grow muscle fast and efficiently.
+In conclusion, supplements are really important for anybody’s diet, in particular bodybuilders.
 Our bodies need an adequate amount of nutrients, vitamins, and minerals in order to perform at their very best.
 Whatever your goals may be, the supplements listed above can definitely help you achieve them.
 It’s important to always talk to your doctor prior to taking any kind of supplement.
 Make sure you follow the directions on the back of each supplement bottle before taking them.
 Some need to be taken on a full stomach, some on an empty stomach.
 Taken at the wrong time may lead to adverse outcomes such as a nausea, headache, or fatigue.
 Also, don’t consume more than the recommended dose.
 This could also lead to adverse outcomes and will just be a waste of money.

-Remember, supplements for muscle growth are something that should be taken in addition to a healthy diet.
+Remember, supplements are something that should be taken in addition to a healthy diet.
 If you eat like crap and don’t train properly, the supplements are going to do little to help you.